Last Updated on October 4, 2023 by Editorial Team

 An ever-transforming field, Education, has been flooded with opinions, research, and methodologies to enhance the learning process for the coming generations.
 Experiential and active learning methodologies are a byproduct of these ongoing explorations.

 But to do that, educators and learners must know their basic dichotomy, including pros and cons.
-So, the below-mentioned blog focuses on anatomizing these core pedagogies as per the contemporary context.
+So, the blog focuses on anatomizing these core pedagogies in the contemporary context.

 Explaining experiential learning and active learning through meanings